 16) The High Refresh Rate screen does make everything feel a bit more smoother, with things like Social Media scrolling and app animations just gliding across the screen.
 But?

 17) There are quite a few frame drops and stutters I faced during my time with the phone.
-Apps taking a second or two to load, a hiccup or two while switching between apps and just a general feeling of sluggishness here and there.
+Apps take a second or two to load, a hiccup or two while switching between apps and just a general feeling of sluggishness here and there.

 18) This sluggishness could be partly due to the UFS 2.1 storage being used here.
-Also the 720G can only do so much trying to run a feature-heavy OneUI skin.
+Also, the 720G can only do so much trying to run a feature-heavy OneUI skin.

 19) That being said, this still feels faster and smoother than the likes of the A51, M51 etc. And I’m pretty sure the casual users would find it perfectly capable for their needs.
 Plus, the RAM management is pretty great even on 6GB RAM model.

-20) Casual gamers can enjoy 60fps gameplay on games like PUBG and COD Mobile, however don’t expect heavy gaming sessions and/or 90fps gaming with this phone.
+20) Casual gamers can enjoy 60fps gameplay on games like PUBG and COD Mobile, however, don’t expect heavy gaming sessions and/or 90fps gaming with this phone.
 You’ll get much better options at this price for that.
 To its credit, the phone hardly heats up even after an hour of non-stop gaming.